Micro-encapsulation: Release methods and patterns

 Even when the aim of a microencapsulation application is the isolation of the core from its surrounding, the wall must be ruptured at the time of use.
 Many walls are ruptured easily by pressure or shear stress, as in the case of breaking dye particles during writing to form a copy.
 Capsule contents may be released by melting the wall, or dissolving it under particular conditions, as in the case of an enteric drug coating.
 In other systems, the wall is broken by solvent action, enzyme attack, chemical reaction, hydrolysis, or slow disintegration.

 Microencapsulation can be used to slow the release of a drug into the body.
 This may permit one controlled release dose to substitute for several doses of non-encapsulated drug and also may decrease toxic side effects for some drugs by preventing high initial concentrations in the blood.
 There is usually a certain desired release pattern.
 In some cases, it is zero-order, i.e. the release rate is constant.
 In this case, the microcapsules deliver a fixed amount of drug per minute or hour during the period of their effectiveness.
 This can occur as long as a solid reservoir or dissolving drug is maintained in the microcapsule.

 A more typical release pattern is first-order in which the rate decreases exponentially with time until the drug source is exhausted.
 In this situation, a fixed amount of drug is in solution inside the microcapsule.
 The concentration difference between the inside and the outside of the capsule decreases continually as the drug diffuses.

 Nevertheless, there are some other mechanisms that may take place in the liberation of the encapsulated material.
 These include, biodegradation, osmotic pressure, diffusion, etc. Each one will depend on the composition of the capsule made and the environment it is in.
 Therefore, the liberation of the material may be affected by various mechanisms that act simultaneously.

 Applications

-The applications of micro-encapsulation are numerous.
-The ones mentioned below are some of the most common ones.